luisarizmendi/openshift-edge-demos/demos/placement/doc/01-generators.md

 ![](../images/01-onedge.png)

-After some seconds, you will see how the "hello" app deployed (Green status) in the `edge-1`.
+After some seconds, you will see how the "hello" app deployed (Green status) in the `edge-1` cluster, and if you open the `Application` object, look for the APP URL and open the APP, you will see how the APP values addapted to this new clusters, giving different information than when it was deployed on the Cloud.

-values

 ## Clean-Up